Tomas-Santana/Tomas-Santana/README.md

 # About:
 Hi!
-I’m Tomas Santana, a Computer Engineering Student at [URU](https://www.uru.edu/).<br><br>I'm interested in data science, machine learning and web development; and I'm currently learning Python and Javascript.<br><br>You can reach me at tomassm@proton,me
+I’m Tomas Santana, a Computer Engineering Student at [URU](https://www.uru.edu/).<br><br>I'm interested in data science, machine learning and web development; and I'm currently learning Python and Javascript.<br><br>You can reach me at tomassm@proton.me

 ## Socials: